Idle0x/Drosera-Unique-Trap/README.md

 - **Your Unique Trap Idea**: What specific anomaly/condition will it detect?
 Why is this important?
 How is it different from existing traps?
 - **Data to Monitor**: List all data points your trap needs to collect (can be one or multiple)
 - **Trigger Conditions**: Define exactly when your trap should trigger a response (can be one or multiple)
-- **Sophistication Level**: Simple (single check), Moderate (multiple conditions/calculations), or Complex (historical analysis, statistics, multiple interdependent conditions)
+- **Detection Approach**: How your trap analyzes data - Straightforward (single condition check), Moderate (multiple conditions combined, some calculations), or Advanced (historical data analysis, statistical patterns, multiple interdependent conditions)
 - **Response Action**: What should happen when triggered?
 (Examples: emit event, pause protocol, send notification, execute protective action)

 Once you have these defined, skip to step 2 below with your concept ready.